 3. Cool the berries on wax paper, or put the toothpicks into Styrofoam (or a potato).

-The above recipe will produce tempered chocolate, or chocolate that dries to a hard shine.
-If the chocolate becomes too thick to work with, add drops of vegetable oil, small amounts of vegetable shortening or cocoa butter, stirring until it becomes the right consistency.
+The above recipe will produce tempered chocolate, or the kind that dries to a hard shine.
+If it becomes too thick to work with, add drops of vegetable oil, small amounts of vegetable shortening or cocoa butter, stirring until it becomes the right consistency.

 Do not use butter or margarine because they both contain water.

-When dipping your savory tidbits into chocolate, make sure they are completely dry.
-Even ONE drop of water in the melted chocolate can cause it to “seize” and make the chocolate grainy.
+When dipping your savory tidbits, make sure they are completely dry.
+Even ONE drop of water can cause it to “seize” and make it grainy.

 Good luck and happy cooking!

-Next Recipe Tips Page: Recipe Tips; Molasses As a Sweetener
+Next Recipe Tips Page: Moms Recipe Tips and Substitutions for using Molasses as a Sweetener